TomJAllen/contact-technical-test/README.md

 1. Clone the repo
 `git clone git@github.com:TomJAllen/contact-technical-test.git`

+2. Run `bundle` / `yarn install` to ensure you have the right gems / pckages installed

-2. Create and setup the database
+3. Create and setup the database
 As the data file is hardocded in, you can just run the following commands to create and setup the database.

 `rails db:create
 rails db:migrate
 rails db:seed`

-3. Start the Rails server
+4. Start the Rails server
 You can start the rails server using the command given below.

 `rails s`